zoechbauer/z-control-Backup-Scripts/README.md

 # z-control Backup Scripts 🚀

 Welcome to the **z-control Backup Scripts** repository!
-This project contains a collection of PowerShell and batch scripts designed to automate and streamline the backup process for development environments.
-Whether you're looking to back up your code, configurations, or other important files, these scripts provide a solid foundation to get you started.
+This project provides a collection of PowerShell and batch scripts to automate and streamline the backup process for development environments and to log disk space usage.
+Whether you need to back up your code, configurations, or other important files, or monitor and analyze disk usage across your projects, these scripts provide a robust and flexible foundation.

 > **Note:**
-Normally, a project is committed to GitHub or another backup service.
-However, for cases like simple tests, examples, or temporary projects, these scripts can help you remove unwanted large folders (such as dependencies and build outputs) and copy a lean version of your projects to a folder that is automatically synchronized with a service like OneDrive.
+While most projects are committed to GitHub or another backup service, these scripts are especially useful for simple tests, examples, or temporary projects.
+They help you remove unwanted large folders (such as dependencies and build outputs), copy a lean version of your projects to a folder synchronized with a service like OneDrive, and audit disk space usage.

-There are also scripts available to log disk space usage within specified directories, helping you monitor and manage your storage effectively.
+---

 ## 📁 Project Structure